 Foundations for Fabric Covered Hoop Buildings

 Let’s start off with one of the most popular and readily available foundation options referred to by many names such as: Wash-out block, Ecology or Eco Block, Bin Block, Jumbo Block, or Interlocking Lego block amongst several other names.
 This typically comes in 2ft long x 2 ft high by 3ft or 6ft long weighing in at 2,000 to 4,000 pounds apiece.
-For smaller buildings you may just use a row or two stacked up and bolt your steel truss anchor plates to them using wedge anchor bolts, as your buildings get larger you may need to tie them together with steel plates or add additional blocks alongside your foundation and tie into them to provide a sufficient foundation and your anchor bolts maybe expoxied in place vs using a wedge anchors.
+For smaller buildings you may just use a row or two stacked up and bolt your steel truss anchor plates to them using wedge anchor bolts, as your buildings get larger you may need to tie them together with steel plates or add additional buttress blocks alongside your foundation at each truss mount.
+Wider trusses will also require you to epoxy your anchor bolts vs using wedge anchors.
 You can procure Bin Blocks from your local redi-mix plant and are made from cement left over from a pour that returns to the plan on the cement truck.
 These can be an affordable option as the materials have been subsidized by the original job.
 The downsides include you may get a variety of mixes and some may have spent more time of the truck than would be ideal.